batinicaz/pre-commit/README.md

 * terraform
 * tflint

+Built ever day at 2AM to get latest changes.gd

 ## Usage

 You can use the image in GitHub actions with a job definition like the one below: